hkessener/check_rittal_rcm/README.md

 Rittal has a new series (introduced in 2021) of RCM devices on offer ("RCM Measuring Module/Inline Meter").
 These are based on the well-known CMC3 and can be queried via SNMP.

-This plugin is in a very early status, but functional.
-It queries the 3-phase version of the RCM for all operating variables of interest to us and outputs performance data.
-The corresponding list of OIDs is attached.
+This plugin queries the 3-phase version of the RCM for all operating variables of interest to us and outputs performance data.
+The complete list of OIDs is attached.

 # SYNOPSIS